 On one side, advocates will tell you that the Rottie puppies are too young and haven’t fully developed their nervous system yet.
 Thus, it’s unlikely that they’re able to feel pain during the docking procedure.

-However, others will point to evidence suggesting that their nervous systems, though not fully developed, are developed enough to at least feel pain close to an adult canine.
+However, others will point to evidence suggesting that their nervous systems, though not fully matured, are developed enough to at least feel pain close to an adult canine.
 Still, there’s no conclusive evidence that sides with either party.

-Even so, Rottweiler puppies often shriek immediately after the tail is cut off.
+But even so, Rottweiler puppies often shriek immediately after the tail is cut off.
 We’re unsure if this is due to pain or just temporary discomfort.
 On the other hand, some puppies get their tails docked while sleep and don’t wake up.

 The Tail Docking Procedure